RocketDerp/April14_2025/Bloomsday_2025/Managed_Opposition_Beyond_Peter_P.md

 https://youtu.be/5Au332OG-M4?t=334

-"imagine if it was all controled by the Ppentagon"
+"imagine if it was all controled by the Pentagon"

 "Incredibly coreographed from the center"